commercetools/commercetools-sdk-php-v2/README.md

 ### RequestBuilder

-Detailed information of all available methods for the product API can be found [here](lib/commercetools-api/docs/RequestBuilder.md) and for the import API [here](lib/commercetools-import/docs/RequestBuilder.md)
+Detailed information of all available methods for the product API can be found [here](lib/commercetools-api/docs/RequestBuilder.md).
+For the Import API [here](lib/commercetools-import/docs/RequestBuilder.md) and for the ML API [here](lib/commercetools-ml/docs/RequestBuilder.md)

 Examples to retrieve project information